 2. Jaya Sri Maha Bodhi

-The Sri Maha Bodhi is a sacred shrine built around the southern branch of the sacred Bodhi tree which was planted in the 3rd Century BC.
+The Sri Maha Bodhi is a sacred shrine built around the southern branch of the sacred Bodhi tree which was planted in the 3rd Century BC – today, the branch from the original tree is supported by golden scaffoldings.
 It is the oldest historically documented tree in the world, and is one of the three symbols of Buddhist worship, the other two being the stupa and the image of Buddha.
 Buddhists have a strong belief that offerings made to this Bodhi tree will result in positive changes in their life.

 When I visited, security guards looked over my outfit to make sure that I was decent, and there were also signs around the site asking that visitors wear white clothing.
 Though the shawl covering my shoulders was black, I was still allowed entry.
 I was also asked by another security guard not to take photos of the tree itself, though I was told by some other member of staff that it was fine – just something to be aware of.
+You should not take photos of people during prayer.
 Entry requires a separate ticket that isn’t covered by your Anuradhapura ticket – it costs 200 LKR (just over US$1).

 3. Isurumuniya Viharaya